 Coldstream’s 200 plus acres provides a reasonable space for expansion and our efforts should be to have that site be shovel ready, by placing the infrastructure (roads, utilities etc) there to speed up development.
 Some of our ARPA funds are earmarked for that purpose, but there is more to be done.
 There is frequent discussion about expansion along the I75 and I64 corridors, and I do believe that these are the most likely candidates for expansion if it were to occur as the council considers the next comprehensive plan.
 I do think that there are sites in Lexington that could be redeveloped, but are considered “dirty” sights-and we should consider incentives on cleaning them up.

-A great community with rich and vibrant talent can really help to attract businesses to locate in Lexington.
+Lastly, a great community with rich and vibrant talent can really help to attract businesses to locate in Lexington.
 Talent attraction is the problem for every single business I talk to-I see it day.
 We need to invest in great amenities and infrastructure as parts of our way of life in Lexington.
 These will attract and keep talent here, and the strong workforce will help attract strong business.
 We need to keep in mind that the environment has changed for workers.
 Many people are choosing where they live and working for remote employers-and we need to capitalize on that shift in the employee/employer mindset as a city.

 Question: Fayette County agriculture industries are a significant part of our local economy and cultural identity, having a $2.3 billion dollar annual economic impact, supporting 1 out of every 12 jobs, and anchoring a $2 billion dollar local tourism industry.
 What specific policies do you support to ensure the continued strength of our agriculture industries and the rural land that supports them?